speechbrain/speechbrain/recipes/PeoplesSpeech/ASR/transformer/README.md

 However, this dataset remain very valuable due to the high quantity of spontaneous speech provided.

+## People's Speech Clean vs Dirty

+The clean subset contains 5.8k hours of speech while the dirty one around 22k hours.
+According to the authors, samples in the clean subset exhibits a CER lower or equal to 20% on their transcriptions compared to pseudo-labels obtained from an external ASR model.
+The dirty set is for samples with between 20% and 38% of CER.
+This confirm that even the clean subset is very 'noisy' from the perspective of the quality of the labels.

 ## Results

 It is tricky to evaluate this dataset.
 Here we provide the results on the official validation